-Body Of A Baby Pulled From Brooklyn River In New York
+Body Of A Baby Pulled From East River In New York

 Authorities in New York City are reporting that the lifeless body of a baby boy was found earlier Sunday afternoon by a family who had never expected to come upon such a horrifying scene.

-The family of tourists were visiting New York City’s famous Brooklyn Bridge and actually reside in Oklahoma and were on vacation.
+The family of tourists from Oklahoma were visiting New York City’s famous Brooklyn Bridge and were on vacation.

-Local reports from CBS in New York City, state that emergency responders on the scene reportedly pulled the baby from the waters at the edge of the East River near the Brooklyn Bridge.
+Local reports from CBS in New York City, state that emergency responders on the scene reportedly pulled the baby from the water at the edge of the East River near the Brooklyn Bridge.
 The child was wearing a diaper and was unresponsive when pulled from the river.
 The event occurred in Manhattan near the South Street Seaport.

 The child was later pronounced dead by medical examiners.

-At this time it is believed that the baby discovered floating in the East River was approximately eight months old and was originally spotted in the water close to 89 South street after 2 p.m. on Sunday afternoon.
+At this time it is believed that the baby discovered floating in the East River was approximately 8-months-old and was originally spotted in the water close to 89 South street after 2 p.m. on Sunday afternoon.

 Police tweeted about the incident asking for anyone with any information to please come forward.